TheoSC22/Reconize_Image_Utah/README.md

 This project was made for a course of introduction of Artificial intelligence with my mate.

-The aim is to use a pre-train model on coco data set and detect Utah arch
+The aim is to use a pre-train model on coco data set and detect Utah arches